hunterae/blocks/docs/_includes/templating/bootstrap_4_cards.md

 In the example to the right, a team-specific version of card is created as a template.
 Code then renders this new template with some overrides of if its own.
 The overrides have been kept very basic in order to clearly demonstrate how to setup a template that extends another template.

 <aside class="warning">
-  Take note that with the team_card template, builder.render_with_overrides is used instead of just render_with_overrides.
+  Take note that with the team_card template, builder.render is used instead of render_with_overrides.
 This is forcing the two templates to render using the same Blocks::Builder instance, i.e. to share a Blocks namespace.
 This is what allows the overrides block for the team_card template to affect the defaults in card template.
 </aside>